Health Safety and Environment

 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.

-We provide full and productive employment to over 400 people and employ specialist contractor organisations to maintain and operate our gas infrastructure.
+We provide full and productive employment to over 400+ people and employ specialist contractor organisations to maintain our gas infrastructure.

 Industry, Innovation and Infrastructure